kulics/koral/README.md

   </a>
 </p>

-Xs is a focus on simple, open source, cross-platform programming language.
+Xs is an open source cross-platform programming language focused on engineering.

-The language is designed to improve reading and writing efficiency, reduce the burden of grammar, and allow users to focus on solving problems.
+The language is designed to be simple, readable, and understandable.

+By removing keywords, reducing grammatical features, and unifying expression specifications, the language can effectively reduce the burden of reading and writing, allowing users to focus on solving problems.
-So Xs discards the cumbersome features, retains the most versatile features, and elegantly expresses logic with minimal grammar.

 This is the main source code repository for Xs.
 It contains the compiler, and documentation.

 ## Features
-1. Well-designed grammar, easy to write and read.
+- Well designed grammar, easy to write and read.
-1. Rules are clear and uniform, intuitive.
+- The rules are clear and uniform, in line with intuition.
-1. With the support of.
-NET platform, we can use this language in a very wide range of scenarios with the help of.
-NET framework and library resources.
+- Currently supports output to C#/Go/TypeScript, and with their resources, we can already use this language in a very wide range of scenarios.
+- Output to LLVM will be supported in the future to support a more comprehensive scenario.

 ## Getting Started
 - [English](./book-en/introduction.md)